What We Can Learn from East Asian Clinics: Specialization

 - www.botanicalbiohacking.com Our podcast offers in depth pharmacology and information on Chinese herbs not available anywhere else in English.
 There are times when you may be legally bound not to make certain claims even when they are supported scientifically.
 We aren’t selling your products so our team of MDs, Herbal pharmacists, and TCM specialists is free to support you and provide automated patient education.

-- Mayway.com: When I graduated my TCM Mentor James Shyun OMD told me that the first thing I should do is to get an account with Mayway.
+- Mayway.com: When I graduated, my TCM Mentor James Shyun, OMD told me that the first thing I should do is to get an account with Mayway.
 Mayway has been a trusted source for herbs within the Chinese community long before TCM became mainstream.
-They do drop shipping and herbal customization.
+They offer drop shipping direct to patients and herbal customization.
 This means you can begin developing your own products while focusing all of your effort on your patient education and outreach.

 Andrew Miles, DOM studied Chinese medical arts at age 15 and later studied formally with post graduate education at the Canadian College of Acupuncture and Oriental Medicine and then studied advanced diagnostics and integrated medicine at the Chengdu University of TCM in China.
 He lived in China for years learning more about Chinese medicine in laboratories and learning from China’s top specialists.
 He has consulted for pharmaceutical companies, practiced medicine and taught martial arts in China and has been recognized by the Taiwanese and Chinese governments for promotion and preservation of traditional Chinese culture.
 Dr. Miles is the author of Fibro Bible and Enlightenweight, and was a guest speaker at China Academy of Chinese Medical Sciences, Beijing University of TCM and Xiyuan Hospital in Beijing, China.